Canon de 145 L modele 1916 Saint-Chamond

 Canon de 145 L modèle 1916 Saint-Chamond or 145 L 16 was a French heavy artillery piece designed and produced during the First World War.
 From 1918, many were rebored to use 155 mm shells and renamed Canon de 155 L modèle 1916 Saint-Chamond (155 L 16).
-A number of 145 and 155 guns were still on hand during the Second World War and served as coastal artillery in the French, Italian and German services.
+A number of 145 and 155 mm guns were still on hand during the Second World War and served as coastal artillery in the French, Italian and German services.

-History
+Context

 The French Army had been pursuing the replacement of the Canon de 155mm L Mle 1877 de Bange gun since 1909.
 Spurred by the events in the Russo-Japanese war of 1904–5 it was realised that relying on an old gun which was almost immobile for long range artillery support was not a viable strategy.
 The French Army Artillery Technical Committee produced requirements for a de Bange replacement in November 1909.
 The requirements included two different guns with a range of 13 to 14 km with a maximum elevation of 35 to 40 degrees and a modern mobile carriage.
 It was suggested the requirement could be met by modification of existing equipment (i.e. the de Bange gun).
 The 1909 requirement was replaced by a February 1913 one created by a committee headed by General Lamothe.
 The requirements included a longer range of 17 to 18 km, a calibre of 130 to 140mm and the gun was to be transportable in two loads.
 However, little was done before the outbreak of WW1.
 After the outbreak of war about 120 Canon de 155mm L Mle 1877/1914 Schneider guns which used the 155mm de Bange barrel were ordered.